sophiemiddleton/WabAnalysis/configs/README.md

 # tracking

-To create tracking output you first need to store just the hits:

--- ldmx fire WABHits.py

 The run the tracking (edit the script to use the right input .root):

--- ldmx fire WABTracking.py (MakeTracks.py)
+-- ldmx fire MakeTracks.py

+passing the output of WABGun into here

 # analysis